rplumlee/ppdemo/README.md

 - add uncategorized section
 - hook back up functionality of add new item/section with the new shared layout
 - ~~remove old "SectionCard" and replace with inline editing of sections.
 Leave the Animate Presence to the actual menu items~~
-- fix issue where editing section name breaks increment/decrement actions.
-Has to do with holding section state in the component. should be able to fix it by using input ref instead of state.
 - build out available toppings functionality
 - change order functionality from a property on the object to just using indices
 - add featured section up top